pastelsky/similar-npm-packages/README.md

 ## How to add a package or category

-The best way to help us improve our registry is to create a Pull Request updating `src/similar-npm-packages.ts` file.
+If you want to help us improve the registry you could [create a new issue](https://github.com/pastelsky/similar-npm-packages/issues/new) describing a suggested package/category or change `src/similar-npm-packages.ts` file yourself with a pull request.

 Qualitative over quantitative.
 Before contributing you should know that we keep suggestions limited to 5 packages in all categories.
 If you're going to add a package to a "crowded" category, be ready to explain your suggestion.
 Qualitative over quantitative.

-Read the [contributing guide](https://github.com/pastelsky/similar-npm-packages/blob/main/CONTRIBUTING.md) for more details.

 ## Install